-The Greater La Pine Community Wildfire Protection Plan (CWPP) was originally completed and signed on December 13th, 2005.
-Subsequent revisions were approved in 2010 and 2015.
+The Greater Bend Community Wildfire Protection Plan (CWPP) was originally completed and signed in May, 2006.
+Subsequent revisions were approved in 2011 and 2016.
 As directed by this CWPP, fuels reduction activities have been completed on public and private lands.
 Recent wildland fires have also impacted the landscape.
-Combined, these events have changed the priorities outlined in the three previous documents.

 Under the Healthy Forests Restoration Act, the CWPP is approved by the applicable local government, the local fire department, and the state entity responsible for forest management.
-This plan is not legally binding, as it does not create or place mandates or requirements on individual jurisdictions.
-It is intended to serve as a planning tool for fire and land managers and residents to assess risks associated with wildland fire and identify strategies and make recommendations for reducing those risks.
+The plan makes reference to rules and regulations that may be legally binding, however this plan is not legally binding, as it does not create or place mandates or requirements on individual jurisdictions.
+It is intended to share information and serve as a planning tool for fire and land managers and property owners to assess risks associated with wildland fire and identify strategies and make recommendations for reducing those risks.